liaomengge/graphql/spec/Section 2 -- Language.md

 recommended that Enum values be "all caps".
 Enum values are only used in contexts where the precise enumeration type is known.
 Therefore it's not necessary to supply an enumeration type name in the literal.

-An enum value cannot be "null" in order to avoid confusion.
-GraphQL does not supply a value literal to represent the concept {null}.

 ### List Value